 by Nebula Haze

-This is the beginning of a cannabis grow journal featuring a grow-off between two LED lights:
+This is the beginning of the cannabis grow journal featuring a grow-off between two LED lights:

 Why these LED grow lights?